Yoga for Mesothelioma Patients

 What is Yoga?

 Yoga is an ancient practice that originated in India.
-Exactly when it was developed and first practiced is under debate, but yoga could have been around as long as 3,000 or more years.
-Yoga in its original form includes physical, mental, and spiritual practices that center around mindfulness, discipline, control of the body and mind, and achieving a state of enlightenment.
+Its specific origins are often debated, but yoga could be more than 3,000 years old.
+In its original form, yoga includes physical, mental, and spiritual practices that center around mindfulness, discipline, control of the body and mind, and pursuing enlightenment.

-There are many different branches and philosophies of yoga, and what most Americans practice when doing yoga is Hatha yoga.
-Hatha yoga is a discipline that focuses on uniting the spirit, mind, and body through physical acts: the asanas, which are yoga poses, pranayama, which is focused, yoga breathing, and dhyana, or meditation, concentration, and relaxation.
-Most basic yoga classes are Hatha yoga, but there are variations developed by different practitioners, like Bikram yoga which is done in a hot room, or Iyengar yoga, which focuses on alignment in poses and uses props to help achieve and hold a pose.
+There are many different branches and philosophies of yoga.
+Hatha yoga is the type most commonly practiced in the United States.
+Hatha yoga as a discipline focuses uniting spirit, mind, and body through physical acts.
+Specific popses, called asanas are used in conjunction with pranayama, which is focused breathing, and dhyana, which is meditation or concentration.
+Most basic yoga classes are Hatha yoga, but there are variations developed by different practitioners.
+These variations include Bikram yoga, which is done in a hot room and Iyengar yoga, which focuses on alignment in poses using props.

 Yoga’s Health Benefits